no1s1labs/no1s1/README.md

 ### Origin

-The idea behind no1s1 to use blockchain so things can own and organize themselves was mentioned in several places.
+The idea behind no1s1 to use blockchain, so things can own and organize themselves, was mentioned in several places.
 Noteworthy is especially the article on [Nature 2.0](https://blog.oceanprotocol.com/nature-2-0-27bdf8238071?gi=d17a83f090a1) by Trent McConaghy.

 The no1s1 prototype was also not the first prototype of a self-owning thing.
 Primavera di Filippi built the [Plantoid](https://www.plantoid.org/), and an earlier prototype by Dezentrum was [SattelETH](https://www.dezentrum.ch/en/case-studies/ein-autonomer-satellit-auf-weltreise).
 But no1s1 was the first prototype that applied this idea to the built environment, the name and idea stemming from the think tank Dezentrum: [no1s1 Whitepaper](https://github.com/no1s1/whitepaper).